TeskaLabs/asab/docs/reference/logging/reference.md

 ## Verbose mode

-By default, only logs with the level bigger than 20 are visible, so `DEBUG` and `INFO` levels are not displayed.
+By default, only logs with a level greater than 20 are visible, so `DEBUG` and `INFO` levels are not displayed.
 For accessing these levels, the application must be started with the **verbose mode**.
 This is done by the command-line argument `-v`.

 !!! example